DeekshithShetty/electron-webpack-boilerplate/README.md

 ## Via Terminal
-+ Run the following command to start the app in dev environment:
++ Run the following command to start the app in local environment:
   ```
   npm start
   ```